How to Earn and Keep Your Aid

 Satisfactory Academic Progress Statuses

 Each quarter, Satisfactory Academic Progress status will be reviewed.
-The statuses for all aid types except State Need Grant (SNG) are:

-Good Standing Student met all Satisfactory Academic Progress requirements in the most recent quarter of attendance or it is the student’s first quarter of attendance at CPTC.
+Good Standing: Student met all Satisfactory Academic Progress requirements in the most recent quarter of attendance or it is the student’s first quarter of attendance at CPTC.

-Warning Student began a quarter in Good Standing.
+Warning: Student began a quarter in Good Standing.
 At the end of the quarter, the student’s cumulative grade point average drops below 2.00 and/or the student completes 50% - 66% of the credits he/she enrolled in.

-• A student on warning status does not meet all Satisfactory Academic Progress requirements for that quarter.
+- A student on warning status does not meet all Satisfactory Academic Progress requirements for that quarter.

-• A student on probation status does not meet all Satisfactory Academic Progress requirements for that quarter.
+- A student on probation status does not meet all Satisfactory Academic Progress requirements for that quarter.

-• A student in Good Standing completes less than 50% of the credits he/she was enrolled in (rounded up to the nearest whole credit).
+- A student in Good Standing completes less than 50% of the credits he/she was enrolled in (rounded up to the nearest whole credit).

-• A student’s cumulative grade point average is below 2.00 for two consecutive quarters.
+- A student’s cumulative grade point average is below 2.00 for two consecutive quarters.

-• A student does not complete any of the attempted credits for a quarter.
+- A student does not complete any of the attempted credits for a quarter.
 Possible repayment of federal and state aid may be required.
-See repayment of financial aid funds for student who “Drop to Zero in the Conditions of Award.
+See repayment of financial aid funds for student who “Drop to Zero" in the Conditions of Award.

 Academic Progress